JasperLiao/JasperLiao.github.io/content/authors/admin/_index.md

 My name is Fangshuo Liao (廖芳烁) and my preferred name is Jasper.
 I am a PhD student in Computer Science at Rice University in Houston, TX advised by <a href="https://akyrillidis.github.io/about/">Dr. Anastasios Kyrillidis</a>.
 Before that, I received Bachelor of Science in Computer science and Bachelor of Arts in Mathematcs from Rice University in 2020.

 My research interest lies broadly in deep learning theory, convex and nonconvex optimization, as well as developing methods that provably improve the efficiency of solving machine learning problems.
-In particular, my works include the theory of distributed training methods, neural network pruning, as well as gradient-based algorithm when applied to neural networks.
+In particular, my works include the theory of distributed training methods, neural network pruning, as well as gradient-based algorithm when applied to neural networks.g